 Signing

-Every request carries:
+Every request carries these headers:

 Retries and reliability

 - At-least-once delivery: the same event may arrive more than once.
-Use the payload
+Use

-idfor idempotency. - Timeout: 10 seconds.
-If your endpoint takes longer, treat the delivery as failed.
+deliveryIdfor idempotency. - Timeout: 10 seconds.
+If your endpoint takes longer, the delivery counts as failed.

 Inbound webhooks (the other direction)